The Bernheim Petition

 Feinberg had this to say about Seán Lester:

-Photograph of Seán Lester archived at NAC National Digital Archives of Poland
+Photograph of Seán Lester archived at NAC National Digital Archives of Poland.

-In 2010 Lester’s daughter Ann Górski, together with his granddaughter Lucy Kilroy and great-grandson Brian Gageby, attended a ceremony at Gdańsk City Hall in honour of Lester.
-Earlier that year, the main parliamentary party meeting room at the city hall had been renamed as The Seán Lester Room.
-[37]
+In 2010, Lester’s daughter, Ann Górski, his granddaughter, Lucy Kilroy, and his great-grandson, Brian Gageby, attended a ceremony at Gdańsk City Hall in honour of Lester.

 Arthur Kochmann